Programmatic landing pages: the secret to scaling your SaaS product

 Using Programmatic Pages to do Multivariate testing and Gather User Feedback

-Multivariate testing is a method of comparing different versions of a webpage to see which one performs better and produces greater results.
+Multivariate testing is a strong method of comparing different versions of a webpage to see which one performs better and produces greater results.

 With programmatic web pages, multivariate testing can be carried out seamlessly.
 Different versions of the web page can be served to different user segments, and their performance can be tracked instantaneously.